sjmyuan/sjmyuan.github.io/_posts/2021-10-27-nextcloud-solution.md

 4. Internet access
 5. Dockerized

-So my solution are Docker + Nextcloud + rclone + IPv6 + DDNS + AWS Route53 + AWS S3
+So my solution is Docker + Nextcloud + rclone + IPv6 + DDNS + AWS Route53 + AWS S3

 # How

 ## Nextcloud

-Nextcloud already supplied an [docker-compose example](https://github.com/nextcloud/docker/blob/master/.examples/docker-compose/with-nginx-proxy/mariadb/apache/docker-compose.yml) to set up everything, including database, cron job, Nextcloud app, proxy, and HTTPS.
+Nextcloud already supplied a [docker-compose example](https://github.com/nextcloud/docker/blob/master/.examples/docker-compose/with-nginx-proxy/mariadb/apache/docker-compose.yml) to set up everything, including database, cron job, Nextcloud app, proxy, and HTTPS.

 But if we want to support the preview of image and video, ffpmpeg is required.
 So we need to build our Nextcloud image like this: